piazzai/arguelles/README.md

 ## Installation

 Argüelles is [hosted on CTAN](https://ctan.org/pkg/beamertheme-arguelles) and distributed as part of MikTex and TeXLive.
 It can also be installed manually by cloning this repository in your `$HOME/texmf/tex/latex` folder, which is automatically searched by LaTeX.
 If you do not have this folder, you can [create one](https://www.ias.edu/math/computing/faq/local-latex-style-files).

+## Usage

+By default, the theme uses serif fonts for body text.
+Loading it with the `sans` option makes sans-serif fonts default, keeping serif only for math type.
+Because sans-serif font is more space-efficient, this could be useful for slides that contain more text and bullet points.
+See the two animations below for comparison.

+The `frameno` option adds frame numbering in the bottom right corner of each frame.
+By default, frame numbers are hidden on title and plain frames.
+They can also be suppressed on individual frames by `\begin{frame}[noframenumbering]`.

+The `mp` option loads additional dependencies that could be useful for designing scientific presentations.
+These currently include [ulem](https://ctan.org/pkg/ulem), [booktabs](https://ctan.org/pkg/booktabs), [dcolumn](https://ctan.org/pkg/dcolumn), [makecell](https://ctan.org/pkg/makecell), [colortbl](https://www.ctan.org/pkg/colortbl), [cancel](https://www.ctan.org/pkg/cancel), [pgfplots](https://www.ctan.org/pkg/pgfplots), and [csvsimple](https://www.ctan.org/pkg/csvsimple).
+In addition, the option loads the [calc](https://tikz.dev/library-calc) library for TikZ, and the [statistics](https://tikz.dev/pgfplots/libs-statistics) and [fillbetween](https://tikz.dev/pgfplots/libs-fillbetween) libraries for PGFplots.

 ## Customization